 I called Sahuagin super-orcs and that is what they are, in essence.
 Apex predator aquatic humanoids.
 Excellent sense of smell, darkvision , thick scales providing natural AC, average intelligence above that of a human (which has some interesting implications) and immortality.
 Yes.
 They are immortal (though you may rest assured they stop growing after their 600th year).
 Sahuagin culture as it is described is so fucking lethal no one has actually tested that but voila, immortal orcs.
 What was that?
 You wanted to sneak up on them using invisibility like a little bitch?
 Wrong move maggot!
 Sahuagin can detect weak electrical fields and sense vibrations, allowing them to detect invisibility within a 30 ft. radius!
 You just got your shit wrecked!
 Oh you they failed their morale?
 50% chance of them going into blood frenzy and fighting to the death with no fear shitface!
 Yeah!
 And they are friends with sharks.

-I guess it is well done that the Sahuagin, for all its strengths, has a reasonable number of vulnerabilities as well, including magical fire, bright light, fresh water and spell casters, allowing intelligent players to exploit these various weaknesses to great tactical advantage.
+I guess it is well done that the Sahuagin, for all its strengths, has a reasonable number of vulnerabilities as well, including magical fire, bright light, fresh water and a fear of arcane magic, allowing intelligent players to exploit these various weaknesses to great tactical advantage.

 There is a lack of subtlety to the species that makes this detailed anthropological treatment moot, just give me a page on the MM and I am set.
 It’s just too blunt.
 Entertainment?
 Gladiatorial Combat.
 Religion?
 Giant Shark-God of Hunting and Eating.
 Torture?
 Yes.
 Stance towards anything that is not at least part shark?
 Food!
 Preferred weaponry?
 Tridents and nets and other sea stuff.
 We get it.
 They are evil shark men.

-We are treated to a chapter (Abilities!) with unnessecarily complicated rules for pinning people with tridents or grappling them with nets, Touch AC and grappling rules before there was such a thing, a bizarre table for Sahuagin vision ranges depening on time of day, weather conditions and type of water that I guaran-fucking-tee has never seen use since its publication in 1997, an even more useless table to determine the exact range of their hearing and some nice notes with accompanying rules for their shark charming abilities (will not be used since that can be handled offscreen unless there happens to be a friendly shark nearby I guess) and the mysterious deepsong ability that allows tribes of Sahuagin to communicate across great distances.
+We are treated to a chapter (Abilities!) with unnecessarily complicated rules for pinning people with tridents or grappling them with nets, Touch AC and grappling rules before there was such a thing, a bizarre table for Sahuagin vision ranges depending on the time of day, weather conditions and type of water that I guaran-fucking-tee has never seen use since its publication in 1997, an even more useless table to determine the exact range of their hearing and some nice notes with accompanying rules for their shark charming abilities (will not be used since that can be handled offscreen unless there happens to be a friendly shark nearby I guess) and the mysterious Deepsong ability that allows tribes of Sahuagin to communicate across great distances.
+Great but…fluff.